solliancenet/microsoft-mysql-developer-guide/03_GettingStarted/03_02_Java_Language_Support.md

 #### IntelliJ IDEA

-Flexible server supported in the future.
+Flexible server will be supported in the future.

 #### Eclipse